lizard-demon/bhopblox/README.md

 ### Loading Process
 1. **World Selection Required**: You must first select a world from the list
 2. **Selection Validation**: If no world is selected, status shows "Please select a world first"
-3. **Engine Initialization**: Click "Launch [World Name]" to start loading the voxel engine for that world
+3. **Engine Initialization**: Click "Play [World Name]" to start loading the voxel engine for that world
 4. **Status Updates**: Watch the status display for loading progress:
-   - "Ready to play" (initial state)
+   - "Ready" (initial state)
    - "Please select a world first" (no world selected)
    - "Loading..." (downloading WASM files and initializing engine for selected world)
    - "Ready!" (engine loaded successfully)
    - "Failed to load engine" (if engine fails to initialize)
 5. **Automatic Transition**: Game canvas appears automatically when ready
-6. **Button State**: Launch button is disabled during loading to prevent multiple attempts
+6. **Button State**: Play button is disabled during loading to prevent multiple attempts

 ### 3D World Controls